catdad/grandma/README.md

 #### `grandma list`

 Lists all the tests in your test suite.
-See more information bout it in the [`granda list` CLI doc](docs/cli-grandma-list.md).
+You can use these names in `grandma run` to run the test.
+See more information bout it in the [`granda list` CLI page](docs/cli-grandma-list.md).

 #### `grandma run`